rashelrr/team_piplups/README.md

     - User must enter all parameters
   - Edit review http://127.0.0.1:5000/editreview
     - When a user has already reviewed a restaurant but wants to edit that review
-    - Displays all reviews (restaurant name, star rating, review, and uni) a user has left
     - User can enter the name of a restaurant they want the edit the review for
     - User must enter all parameters
   - Add review http://127.0.0.1:5000/preaddreview